Vianpyro/League_of_Help/.github/ISSUE_TEMPLATE/tip_submission.md

 ---

-Pyke has an armor ratio on his Ghostwater Dive, giving him more speed the more armor you build, to take advantage of the full potential of the champion, play it against a team that inflicts a lot of physical damage and little true damage
+E.g. Pyke has an armor ratio on his Ghostwater Dive, giving him more speed the more armor you build, to take advantage of the full potential of the champion, play it against a team that inflicts a lot of physical damage and little true damage.